rolfbecker/MIE_2.02_WS2020_II_Exam/doc/ex8.md

-# Exercise 8: Roof Tops of Industrial Buildings
+# Exercise 8: Dimension a roof drainage for two new industrial buildings.

 A new industrial facility with two buildings is planned in the county of Olpe.
 The water raining on the roof of the buildings has to be drained.